 Equipment and Facilities

 Students may not check out VRC equipment unless sponsored by faculty member.
-Equipment available for student use includes four (4) computer workstations with flatbed scanners and one slide scanner.
-The VRC does not currently offer printing services.
+Equipment available for student use includes four (4) computer workstations with flatbed scanners, one slide scanner, and one printer.

 Faculty and graduate teaching assistants may check out VRC equipment for classroom use.
 Equipment available for faculty and teaching assistants includes two (2) digital projector carts equipped with laptop and speakers, TV cart with DVD/VHS player, two (2) video cameras and microphone system, and digital SLR camera.